ISSUE 07: BUILT WITH A VIEW

 Claustrophobic Cities

-Not being able to have any views out or across the city can make it feel rather claustrophobic.
+Assuming both sides of a bridge are built up, not being able to have any views out or across the city can make it feel rather claustrophobic.
 In addition, not really knowing if you’re on a normal street or on a bridge street could confuse wayfinding.

 Expensive Upkeep